Moncton

 Moncton (/ˈmʌŋktən/; [mɔŋktœn]) is the most populous city in the Canadian province of New Brunswick.
-Situated in the Petitcodiac River Valley, Moncton lies at the geographic centre of the Maritime Provinces.
+Situated in the Petitcodiac River Valley, it lies at the geographic centre of the Maritime Provinces.
 The city has earned the nickname "Hub City" because of its central inland location in the region and its history as a railway and land transportation hub for the Maritimes.
-As of the 2021 Census, the city had a population of 79,470.
-The metropolitan population in 2022 was 171,608,making it the fastest growing CMA in Canada for the year with a growth rate of 5.3%.
+As of the 2024 Statistics Canada estimates, the city had a population of 97,523.
+The metropolitan population in 2024 was 188,036, making it the fastest growing census metropolitan area (CMA) in Canada for the year with a growth rate of 5.1%.
 Its land area is 140.67 km2.

 Although the Moncton area was first settled in 1733, Moncton was officially founded in 1766 with the arrival of Pennsylvania German immigrants from Philadelphia.
 Initially an agricultural settlement, Moncton was not incorporated until 1855.
 It was named for Lt.
 Col. Robert Monckton, the British officer who had captured nearby Fort Beauséjour a century earlier.
-A significant wooden shipbuilding industry had developed in the community by the mid-1840s, allowing for the civic incorporation in 1855.
-But the shipbuilding economy collapsed in the 1860s, causing the town to lose its civic charter in 1862.
+A significant wooden shipbuilding industry had developed in the community by the mid-1840s, allowing for the civic incorporation of the town in 1855.
+The shipbuilding economy collapsed in the 1860s, causing the town to lose its civic charter in 1862.
 Moncton regained its charter in 1875 after the community's economy rebounded, mainly due to a growing railway industry.
 In 1871, the Intercolonial Railway of Canada chose Moncton as its headquarters, and Moncton remained a railway town for well over a century until the Canadian National Railway (CNR) locomotive shops closed in the late 1980s.

-Although Moncton's economy was traumatized twice—by the collapse of the shipbuilding industry in the 1860s and by the closure of the CNR locomotive shops in the 1980s—the city was able to rebound strongly on both occasions.
+Although Moncton's economy was significantly impacted by the collapse of the shipbuilding industry in the 1860s and by the closure of the CNR locomotive shops in the 1980s, the city was able to rebound strongly on both occasions.
 It adopted the motto Resurgo (Latin: "I rise again") after its rebirth as a railway town.
 Its economy is stable and diversified, primarily based on its traditional transportation, distribution, retailing, and commercial heritage, and supplemented by strength in the educational, health care, financial, information technology, and insurance sectors.
-The strength of Moncton's economy has received national recognition and the local unemployment rate is consistently less than the national average.
+The strength of Moncton's economy has received national recognition in part due to a local unemployment rate that is consistently lower than the national average.

-On 1 January 2023, Moncton annexed an area including Charles Lutes Road and Zack Road; revised census information has not been released.